This document describes microflow expressions in Mendix Studio. Expressions can be used to create or change an object or a variable based on logic.

 2.3.2 Example 2

-A common example is when you first check if the object (in our example the object is Customer) exists.
-And then you check if the Customer’s name matches a particular one (in our example Customer’s name is Mendix).
+You add a Decision to check if an object (in the example below the object is Customer) exists.
+And you also check if the Customer’s name matches a particular one (in the example below Customer’s name is Mendix).
 The expression will look the following way:

 3 Expression Types

-An overview of the possibilities with expressions can be found below:
+A list of the operators you can use in expressions in Studio can be found below:

 3.1 Relational Expressions